Bob Bradley (wrestler): Universal Wrestling Federation (1987)

-A month later Bradley joined Bill Watts's Universal Wrestling Federation (UWF), losing to Steve Williams in on April 19 in Fort Worth, TX.
+A month later Bradley joined Bill Watts's Universal Wrestling Federation (UWF), losing to Steve Williams in on April 19 in Fort Worth.
 He wrestled a total of twelve times for the UWF, facing The Super Ninja, Mike Boyette, Dick Murdoch, and others and winning several matches.
 Following a match with Sting on the August 15th, 1987 edition of Power Pro Wrestling he left the promotion.

 World Championship Wrestling (1989)

-Bob Bradley entered World Championship Wrestling (WCW) on February 4, 1989, losing to Abdullah the Butcher at a house show in Philadelphia, PA.
+Bob Bradley entered World Championship Wrestling (WCW) on February 4, 1989, losing to Abdullah the Butcher at a house show in Philadelphia.
 On February 15 he made his first televised appearance, losing to Ricky Steamboat at Clash of the Champions V. Bradley was winless in competition against Eddie Gilbert, Rick Steiner, and Michael Hayes.
 He left the promotion at the end of March.

 World Wrestling Federation (1989–1992, 1998)

 On August 29, 1989, Markovich returned to the WWF and was defeated by Jimmy Snuka at a Wrestling Challenge taping in Springfield, MA.
 After sporadic appearances, he began another full-time run with the promotion in December.
-On January 2, 1990, just less than three years after defeating him to win the Texas Heavyweight Championship in WCCW, Bradley was squashed by Intercontinental Champion The Ultimate Warrior at a WWF Superstars of Wrestling taping in Birmingham, AL. He finally picked up his first victory since 1987 when he pinned Jim Powers in Wheeling, WV, but remained mired in the undercard.
+On January 2, 1990, just less than three years after defeating him to win the Texas Heavyweight Championship in WCCW, Bradley was squashed by Intercontinental Champion The Ultimate Warrior at a WWF Superstars of Wrestling taping in Birmingham, Alabama.
+He finally picked up his first victory since 1987 when he pinned Jim Powers in Wheeling, WV, but remained mired in the undercard.

 Fellow enhancement talent Brady Boone returned to the WWF in 1990 and was given the first real push of his career when he was given the character of Battle Kat.
 Dressed in a furry black mask, the character was accentuated by Boone's gymnastics.
 Wrestling as Battle Kat, his first televised opponent was against Bob Bradley in a match that aired on Wrestling Challenge on October 14, 1990.
 However, after the match Boone left the promotion, and the WWF decided to instead give the gimmick to the also acrobatic Bob Bradley.
 Two weeks later on Wrestling Spotlight he would make his debut as the Kat, teaming with Koko B. Ware against The Orient Express.
 Under the mask Markovich would see the greatest push of his WWF tenure, facing and defeating Buddy Rose, Pez Whatley, Paul Diamond, and Boris Zukhov.
 His run at Battle Kat finally ended when he was defeated by The Barbarian on the December 10 edition of Prime Time Wrestling, and shortly thereafter the promotion eliminated the gimmick.